 Be sure to check your room for all personal belongings and reclaim any valuables from the hospital safe.
 When your transportation arrives, please allow your nurse to escort you from the hospital.

-Memorial Hospital of Martinsville & Henry County has visiting hours depending upon the condition of the patient.
+Sovah Health - Martinsville has visiting hours depending upon the condition of the patient.
 Our general visiting hours are from 8:00am to 8:00pm.

 Children under the age of 18 must be accompanied by a responsible adult at all times when visiting the hospital.
 In the Women’s Center or Labor and Delivery, only siblings of the newborn are allowed into the area.
 All other children must be over the age of 12 to enter.